Success After UndergradRecent graduates Blake Harris, Gregory Jackson, Alex Miller-Long, and Rebecca Rouse discuss their time with UTC Theatre Co.

 Malcolm was nominated for Chicago’s 2000 Joseph Jefferson Award for Best Director for his production of Laughter On the Twenty-Third Floor for Open Eye Productions.
 The production won the Jeff Award for Best Non-Equity Ensemble.

-Karen has a MA in Film studies and teaches Film and Theatre Education here at UTC in the Department of Theatre and Speech.
+Karen has a MA in Film studies and teaches Film and Theatre Education here at UTC in the Theatre Division.

-Shane is a Chicago actor who has appeared in plays at Steppenwolf Theatre, Chopin Theatre and Bailiwick Repertory Company.
-Television credits include several episodes of “Walker Texas Ranger”.
+Shane is a Chicago actor whose credits include Steppenwolf Theatre, Chopin Theatre and Bailiwick Repertory Company.
+Shane is currently writing his second performance piece.

-Bob works at Chattanooga State Community College as the Technical Director/Auditorium Manager and is a member of the Chattanooga local IATSE union.
+Bob works at Chattanooga State Community College as the Technical Director/Auditorium Manager.

 Leslie is an actor and playwright best know for his Emmy Award-winning role as Beverley Leslie in Will And Grace.
 He also originated the role of “Brother Boy” in the play and film Sordid Lives.
 Leslie’s autobiographical one-man show My Trip Down the Pink Carpet opened off-Broadway at the Midtown Theatre In April 2010.

 Kannon is currently the Head Video engineer at Coke HQ in Atlanta.
 He has done extensive lighting design and production work and was the Production Manager for the Stone Mountain Highland Games for 2 years.

 Jess recently began her ninth season at Chicago Shakespeare as a dresser.
 She is known as the “Best Dresser” in Chicago by many who have benefited from her knowledge and expertise.
 Check out her podcast at: www.thehoneydarlingshow.libsyn.com.

 While working in the banking industry, Karen has performed for several theatre companies in the Chicago area.